Skylar-Lorena/tasktender.com/source.md

 Task Tender offers a variety of categories tailored to the Kenyan market, including:

-- Shopping
+1. Grocery Shopping
-- Running errands
-- Cleaning
+2. Home Cleaning
-- Pet care
-- Babysitting
-- Yard work
-- Tech support
+3. Laundry Services
-- Delivery
+4. Delivery Services
-- Other
+5. Babysitting and Childcare
+6. Gardening and Yard Work
+7. Pet Care
+8. Technical Support
+9. Home Repairs
+10. Event Assistance

-The categories cover a broad range of errands commonly required in Kenya.
+These categories cover a broad range of errands commonly required in Kenya.

 ## Proximity Search